jyrkij/guard-autoupload/README.md

 Installation
 ------------

-For now you need to install `guard-autoupload` by building the gem manually and installing from that:

-    gem build guard-autoupload.gemspec
+Finally the gem has been uploaded to rubygems.
+Install it with

-    gem install guard-autoupload-0.3.4.gem
+    gem install guard-autoupload

 Author
 ------